ARM-software/lisa/README.md

 The notebook compares three different CPUFreq governors: "performance", "sched" and "ondemand".
 New configurations are easy to add.
-For each configuration the notebook generate plots and tabular reports regarding working frequencies and energy consumption.
+For each configuration the notebook generates plots and tabular reports regarding working frequencies and energy consumption.

 This notebook is a good example of using LISA to build a new set of